 - try working out of a co-working space and meet people that way

-- maybe hire an intern or freelancer to see if they could be a fit
+- try and hire an intern or freelancer to see if they could be a fit

 - connections from industry events and trade shows